Cheonan: Geography

 The city is flanked to the east by the Charyeong Mountains, and spills out over plains and rolling hills to the west.
 Some of the mountains in the city's vicinity include Malloesan (611m), Seonggeosan (579m), Taejosan (422m), Heukseongsan (519m), Gwangdeoksan (699m), and Manggyeongsan (600m).
 The city itself is generally flat, with only a few areas, such as Anseon-dong, that are built up on hilly terrain.

-To the west is the city of Asan, to the north are the cities of Anseong and Pyeongtaek in Gyeonggi-do, to the south is the county of Sejong City and the city of Gongju, and to the east of the city are the counties of Jincheon and Cheongwon in Chungcheongbuk-do.
+To the west is the city of Asan, to the north are the cities of Anseong and Pyeongtaek in Gyeonggi Province, to the south is the county of Sejong and the city of Gongju, and to the east of the city are the counties of Jincheon and Cheongwon in North Chungcheong Province.

 Cheonan is growing as a gateway to Chungcheongnam-do and a city behind the Seoul metropolitan area, located 83.6 kilometers south of Seoul on the highway.
 Gyeongbu Line connects north and south, and Janghang Line connects to the southwest.
 Land routes connect to Seoul, Daejeon, Sejong, Gongju, Asan, Jincheon, Pyeongtaek, and Anseong.